Frequently Asked Questions

 How do I make an appointment?

-To schedule an appointment call (859) 257-8701 or come by the office in 201 Frazee Hall and tell the receptionist you wish to schedule an appointment.
-If you have not been to the Counseling Center before, or if you have not been in a long time, you will first be scheduled for an intake, which is different from a counseling session.
-An intake is a one-time information gathering session in which a counselor will ask you many questions to determine what might be helpful for you and whether we can provide that help.
-When you first arrive for the intake you will be given forms to complete before you meet with the counselor.
+To schedule an appointment either call (859) 257-8701 or come by the office in 106 Frazee Hall and tell the receptionist you wish to see a counselor.
+If you have not been to the Counseling Center before, or if you have not been here in a long time, you will first be scheduled for an initial assessment, which is different from a counseling session.
+An initial assessment is a one-time information gathering session in which a counselor will ask you many questions to determine what might be helpful for you and whether we can provide that help.
+There are two ways to schedule an initial assessment; you may either walk in between the hours of 9 am and 3 pm and wait for the next available counselor, or request an initial assessment appointment at a specific time in the next week or two.
+When you first arrive for the initial assessment, you will be given forms to complete before you meet with the counselor.
 If you have any difficulty or need assistance completing the forms please don't hesitate to tell the receptionist.
 One of our counselors would be happy to help you.
+Walk-ins coming for an initial assessment are generally seen in the order in which they arrive.
+You may have to wait for the next available counselor, so please bring homework or other material to read in the waiting room.
+If there are several students waiting in front of you for an initial assessment and you are not in crisis, you may be asked to make a future appointment or walk-in on a different day.

 How long will I have to wait for a first appointment?

-Wait times for initial appointments vary but often we can see students within the week or the following week after the appointment is made.
+Most students are able to be seen on the day they walk in, or within one to two days after that if they’ve been asked to return when we are less busy.
+You are more apt to be seen the day you walk in if you arrive early in the day.
+Wait times for scheduled initial assessments vary but usually are less than one week.
 During particularly busy times of the semester, wait times may be significantly longer, especially for those students who have constraints on the days and times when they can be seen.
 If you know a problem exists or if you have a concern, don't wait to call.
 Earlier in the semester is usually the better time to be able to meet with a counselor quickly.
 Plus, some issues can be addressed early before they get worse or other related problems develop.

 What can I expect in the first session?